 Time and hunger pangs wait for no man.
-Luckily, when the midnight munchies hit, we Singapore night owls have plenty of grub to choose from – even during this circuit breaker.
+Luckily, when the midnight munchies hit, we Singapore night owls have plenty of grub to choose from.
+And while we’re well into phase 2, our circuit breaker routine of netflix-delivery-and-chill is here to stay.
 Whether your cravings skew Mexican or mookata, dim sum or ramen, these late-night delivery and takeaway options ensure you won’t go to bed hangry past 11pm.
-Cosy up in your comfiest PJs, hop on that Zoom supper club call, and get ordering.
+Cosy up in your comfiest PJs, put on a good movie, and get ordering.

 Coffeesmith’s Northpoint outlet is taking all-day breakfast to a whole new level, with 24/7 delivery of its croissants, toasts, and salads.
 Feast on all-time brunch staples like croque monsieur and French toast, or enjoy a late-night teatime with sweet treats including Ondeh Ondeh Cake and New York Cheesecake.
 And since you’re staying up anyway, how about a chai latte or caramel frappe?

 Coffeesmith (Northpoint) is located at 930 Yishun Ave 2, Northpoint City South Wing, #01-112, Singapore 769098, p. +65 6250 3009.
 Open for islandwide delivery and takeaways 24 hours daily.
 Order via GrabFood, Deliveroo, or foodpanda.

 Get fat on Fat Boy’s massive burgers and shakes.
 This burger joint dishes up more than its fair share of guilty pleasures, from double-patty cheeseburgers to Bacon Cheese Fries (S$8) and that all-American classic, Waffle Fried Chicken (S$14.50).
 Don’t forget to bring your own container if you’re doing takeaways – you save the earth and 10% off your total bill here.